Vegreville has a variety of agencies and resources for education, prevention and support.

 Addiction and Substance Abuse Programs and Services

-Addiction Helpline The Addiction Helpline is a toll free confidential service which provides alcohol, tobacco, other drugs and problem gambling support, information and referral to services.
-The Addiction Helpline operates 24 hour a day, seven days a week and is available to all Albertans.
+Addiction Helpline The Addiction Helpline is a toll free confidential service which provides alcohol, tobacco, drug and problem gambling support, information and referral to services.
+The Addiction Helpline operates 24 hours a day, seven days a week and is available to all Albertans.
 Phone:1-866-332-2322